All-About-Berlin/ursus/README.md

 ## How Ursus works

+ContextProcessors transform the context.
+Then Renderers use the context to know which pages to create, and what content to put in the templates.

 ### Generators

 A **Generator** takes your Content and your Templates and produces an Output.
+It's a recipe to turn your content into a final result.
 The default **StaticSiteGenerator** generates a static website.
-You can write your own Generator to output an eBook, a PDF, or anything else.
-You can have multiple Generators if you need to produce multiple Outputs.
+You could write your own Generator to output an eBook, a PDF, or anything else.

 #### StaticSiteGenerator